Young woman on a train listening to music on headphones and looking at her smartphone.

 • More info & features

 If you just want instant access to music, Jango is a good starting point.
 It enables you to 'like' or 'ban' songs so they are played more often or not all, and to customise stations, even without registering (although you'll have to if you want to save your stations and preferences).
-You can also skip six songs an hour.
+You can also skip an unlimited number of songs, which is rare for a free platform.

 The site also provides emerging artists with the opportunity to showcase their music by playing their songs alongside those of similar popular artists.